mrts/jakartaee-clustered-cdi-events/README.md

 in the Drools and jBPM web framework [Uberfire](https://github.com/kiegroup/appformer/commit/875f0efd9ea80ef9ad5fb104bb05ca81dcdf661e).

-## Key concepts
+## Overview

-- Relies on the strengths and simplicity of the Jakarta EE CDI event mechanism that was originally intended only for single-instance use.
-- Transparently adapts the CDI event mechanism for clustered environments.
-  Events are automatically serialized and sent across cluster nodes over JMS, then deserialized and fired as regular CDI events on each node, ensuring uniform event distribution across the cluster.
-- Supports both asynchronous and synchronous CDI events.
-Asynchronous events match the inherent asynchronicity of JMS-based distribution, but synchronous events support post-transaction completion.
-- Synchronous observer uses `TransactionPhase.AFTER_SUCCESS` to only handle events after transaction completes successfully.
-- Utilizes a custom `@Clustered` annotation to mark events for propagation across the cluster.
+The library builds upon the familiar Jakarta EE CDI event mechanism that works within single application instances and extends it to work across clustered environments without changing how you use CDI events.

+When you fire an event, the system automatically serializes it and sends it over JMS to all cluster nodes.
+Each node then deserializes and fires it as a regular CDI event.
+From your perspective, it's just normal CDI events that now work cluster-wide transparently.

+Both asynchronous and synchronous CDI events are supported.
+Async events work naturally with JMS distribution.
+Synchronous events use `TransactionPhase.AFTER_SUCCESS` to ensure they only fire after successful transaction completion.

+Events marked with the `@Clustered` annotation are distributed across the cluster, unannotated events remain local.

-- A single JMS topic `CLUSTER_CDI_EVENTS` is used for all events.
-This simplifies configuration and monitoring, reduces resource usage and ensures consistent event processing.
+All events use a single JMS topic called `CLUSTER_CDI_EVENTS`.
+This simplifies configuration, reduces resource usage and ensures consistent event processing across nodes.

-- Plug and play, integration is easy.
-Include the module as a dependency in your Jakarta EE WAR or EAR, configure the JMS topic and cross-cluster CDI event distribution starts to work.
+Integration is straightforward.
+Add the module as a dependency to your WAR or EAR, configure the JMS topic and cluster-wide CDI events work automatically.

 ## Prerequisites

 To use this project, you need:

-- Java 11 or higher.
+- Java 17 or higher.
-- A Jakarta EE 8 compatible application server (e.g., WildFly, Payara, Open Liberty).
+- A Jakarta EE 10 compatible application server (e.g., WildFly, Payara, Open Liberty).
 - A JMS provider configured in your Jakarta EE environment.

 ## Installation